 Especially for smaller companies or teams, a dedicated PMO can lead to lower productivity with the added hoops.

 Establishing a project management office is a significant time and money investment.
-If your teams don’t use modern tools and processes to handle their projects, that may be a better place to start.
+You may want to start with implementing modern project management tools and processes with a platform like monday.com.

 Essential tools for establishing a PMO in your company

 If you want your company’s PMO to be effective, it’s not enough to hire the right people.